luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 Another danger is possible damage to the person or company who owns the site.
 Web scraping involves making calls to the server that is running the site.
 If done incorrectly, web scraping code can make rapid, repeated calls to the server, slowing down the site's performance for all users, and in extreme cases, can temporarily shut down a website.

 It is also considered good practice to check the site for any policies or TOS related to web scraping, even if the information is publicly available.
 My web scraping example comes from [basketball-reference.com](https://www.basketball-reference.com/).
-They are the go-to site for any data-loving basketball fans, and have a massive amount of data across their site.
-They have a set of policies on web scraping that can be found on their parent company's website [here](https://www.sports-reference.com/data_use.html).
+They are the go-to site for any data-loving basketball fans, and have a massive amount of data.
+They also have a set of policies on web scraping that can be found on their parent company's website [here](https://www.sports-reference.com/data_use.html).

 According to their policies, you can web scrape as long as you meet a series of requirements, including: